 Dynamo is a suite of easy-to-use Mathematica notebooks for generating phase diagrams, vector fields, and other graphics related to evolutionary game dynamics.

-The four phase diagrams above were generated using the four Dynamo workbooks.
+The four phase diagrams above were generated using four of the five Dynamo workbooks.
 (In the first two figures, colors reflect speed of motion: blue is slowest, red is fastest.)

 For more pictures and animations, visit the project gallery.